quiltdata/quilt/docs/Catalog/FileBrowser.md

 Glacier storage classes.

-There are currently three types of S3 object archive storage class that work differently with the Quilt Catalog (and API).
+There are currently three types of S3 object archive storage class that work differently with the Quilt Catalog, `quilt3` CLI and Python API.

 1. **S3 Glacier Instant Retrieval:** Objects in this storage class are available as normal in the Bucket and Packages tabs in the Quilt